MarcoBuratti/Progetto-IngSw2018-Sagrada/Deliverables/Check List Test.md

 **Cell empty**
 **Cell full**

-- __First__ method "cellTest" test if a cell is empty, if I palaced a die and
+- __First__ method "cellTest" test if a cell is empty, if I placed a die and
 - if I try to place a die on a occupied cell, in this case it throws an exception